GNOME/gtk/docs/reference/gtk/question_index.md

 3. How do I port from one GTK version to another?

-    See the [migration guide](#migrating).
+    Every major version of GTK comes with a [migration guide](#migrating).
 You may also find useful information in the documentation for specific widgets and functions.
 If you have a question not covered in the manual, feel free to ask, and please [file a bug report](https://gitlab.gnome.org/GNOME/gtk/issues/new) against the
     documentation.